rachy/webpack-starter/README.md

 # Webpack 4 Boilerplate for beginners
 A basic webpack 4 boilerplate for beginners to start with any JS/ES6 based project.
 This project uses basic html with scss.
 It includes working background images in scss as well as file loading in html.
 Uses Dev Server and Sourcemaps for easy debugging.
 Includes stylelinting and fixes for cleaner css.
+Uses Babel to convert ES6 to ES5.
 <br>
 ## Guide
 This basic boilerplate is the final output of this comprehensive write up on Medium, plus several additions.
 I recommend to read this article to know the insight of how you can configure webpack from scratch.